redhat-openstack/website/source/uncategorized/lbaas.html.md

     | 63f009cf-f6bc-4274-8e5d-f9c2613d7912 | 10.0.0.5 |            80 | True           | INACTIVE |
     +--------------------------------------+----------+---------------+----------------+----------+

-Notice that 'rhel-03' (which has address 10.0.0.5) is now marked as an incative member.
-This was caused by repeated failed health checks because that member is obviously not responding to HTTP requests.
-Running our simple test of sending multiple HTTP requests to the load balancer.
+Notice that 'rhel-03' (which has address 10.0.0.5) is now marked as an inactive member.
+This was caused by repeated failed health checks because that member is not responding to HTTP requests.
+Run our simple test of sending multiple HTTP requests to the load balancer.

     # for i in {1..6} ; do curl -w "\n" 172.24.4.230 ; done
     rhel-01